1.0 Introduction (Top)

-It is the responsibility of the Principal Investigator and individual supervisors (and individuals working under their supervision) to be in compliance with the components of the University Chemical Hygiene Plan, the University Health and Safety Policy, and any other department or University specific policies.
+It is the responsibility of the Principal Investigator and individual supervisors (and individuals working under their supervision) to be in compliance with the components of the University Chemical Hygiene Plan, the Environment, Health & Safety Policy 8.6, and any other department or University specific policies.

 1.2.1 Environmental Health and Safety (Top)

 Environmental Health and Safety (EH&S) will provide technical information and program support to assist in compliance with the OSHA Laboratory Standard.
 This includes developing policies, recommendations and guidelines (as found in this Laboratory Safety Manual), developing and providing training programs designed to meet regulatory requirements, and serving as consultants in providing health and safety information to laboratory personnel.
 EH&S will maintain the campus Chemical Hygiene Plan and the institutional Chemical Hygiene Officer responsibilities.